Skip to main content

 Minimum hardware:

-• For Gemma 4 8B: 16 GB RAM or a dedicated GPU (NVIDIA 8 GB VRAM)
+• For Gemma 4 8B: 16 GB RAM or a dedicated GPU (NVIDIA with 8 GB VRAM)

 • For Gemma 4 16B and 31B: dedicated GPU recommended (16-24 GB VRAM)